azigler/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

-> Read this entire document before participating. 📋
+> Read this entire document before participating 📋

 ## Our pledge